The Obituary of an Immigrant Pianist

 For many years Bruce contributed columns on a variety of topics to local newspapers.
 He was in much demand as a speaker before local and national organizations.
 He was a devoted letter writer, corresponding with former students and colleagues, as well as long-time friends.
 He was at his happiest in a good conversation.

 At Bruce’s request, cremation has been accorded.
+The visitation and service has been postponed.
+An announcement will be made when it has been rescheduled.
 Hinchliff-Pearson-West Funeral Directors and Cremation Services Galesburg Chapel is assisting the family with arrangements.
 Memorials may be made to First United Methodist Church, the Galesburg Community Foundation, or the Galesburg Mission and Women’s Shelter.
 Online condolences may be made at www.h-p-w.com.

-To send flowers to Mr. Bruce Haywood's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Bruce Haywood, please visit our floral store.